randy3k/ProjectManager/README.md

 ### Add existing projects to Project Manager

+There are two ways to add existing projects to Project Manager.

-Just put your `.sublime-project` and `.sublime-workspace` files under the directory `Packages/Users/Projects/`.
+1. Put your `.sublime-project` and `.sublime-workspace` files in the project directory `Packages/Users/Projects/`.
+2. Open your project, and then use the import option of Project Manager.
+Project Manager will memorize where the corresponding `.sublime-project` is located and open it accordingly.
+In other words, you can put the `.sublime-project` file in any places.

 ### Custom Projects directory